The PDF version of the below case study is available here.

 Aware of the untapped financial potential, U.S. Gain approached Tire’s Warehouse with their credit generation service.
-After overcoming the commonly held misconception that this was too good to be true, by Q3 of 2020 Tire’s Warehouse’s 70 e-lifts were officially registered with the California Air Resources Board (CARB).
+After overcoming the commonly held misconception that this was too good to be true, by Q3 of 2020, their e-lifts were registered with the California Air Resources Board (CARB).
 And, U.S. Gain was still able to report their Q2 charging usage, surfacing even more revenue.

 The process was simple.
-Tire’s Warehouse simply needed to provide basic information on their lifts, chargers, and warehousing facilities as well as conduct an easy, quarterly data pull from a few of their chargers: serving as a baseline for the entirety of their e-lift fleet.
-After that, U.S. Gain handled the rest—submitting registration to CARB, compiling quarterly data, performing all calculations, gaining approval on operational data, verifying data accuracy, and monetizing generated credits through their tenured, in-house trading team.
+Tire’s Warehouse simply provided basic information on their lifts, chargers, and facilities as well as conducted an easy, quarterly data pull from a few of their chargers: serving as a baseline for their e-lift fleet.
+After, U.S. Gain handled the rest—submitting registration to CARB, compiling quarterly data, performing all calculations, gaining approval on data, verifying data accuracy, and monetizing generated credits through their tenured, in-house trading team.

 The Resulting Financial Benefit from the LCFS:

-Since June of 2020, Tire’s Warehouse’s 70 electric lifts have generated $100,000 in LCFS credit value.
+Since June of 2020, Tire’s Warehouse’s 85+ electric lifts have generated over $2350,000 in LCFS credit value.
 “I never would have guessed the value that could be derived from participating in credit generation.
 Simply by using an existing fleet of vehicles, this process affords organizations the ability to reinvest earnings back into their organization as a profit,” noted Brad Uptgraft, Director of Operations at Tire’s Warehouse.

 Next Steps in Fleet Expansion:

-Tire’s Warehouse has committed to retiring and replacing their 28 pre-2010 e-lift models in the coming years.
+Tire’s Warehouse has committed to retiring and replacing their 12 pre-2011 e-lift models in the coming years.
 By doing so, their new lifts will generate credits at 4x the value of that of the models they replaced.
 Additionally, Tire’s Warehouse will continue upgrading outdated chargers with those bearing better efficiencies—helping to increase their credit potential.
 Together, these actions result in a lower total cost of ownership (TCO) for new equipment purchased as well as lower overall operational costs.
 But, that’s not all.
-Tire’s Warehouse is also evaluating the potential to use additional renewable energy sources within their operations—looking for further means to optimize their charging experience.
+They’re to incorporate additional renewable energy sources – prioritizing project sustainability.